Watchdog0x/GetScreen/README.md

-# GetScreen
+# ScreenManager

-GetScreen is a Python class that retrieves information about display screens connected to a Windows system using the ctypes library.
+ScreenManager is a Python class that retrieves information about display screens connected to a Windows system using the ctypes library.
 It provides methods to obtain the device name, coordinates, dimensions, and primary status of a specified screen.

 ## Persistence of Screen Identification
-The GetScreen class uses the device name of the screen to consistently identify the same screen even after a system restart.
+The ScreenManager class uses the device name of the screen to consistently identify the same screen even after a system restart.
 This ensures that the screen with a specific device name will be recognized consistently across different system sessions.

 Please note that the device name may change if the display configuration is modified (e.g., connecting or disconnecting displays).